jacklul/entware-pi-hole/README.md

 ## Requirements

-Currently, only **aarch64, armv7 and x64** architectures are supported.
+Only **aarch64-k3.10, armv7sf-k3.2 and x64-k3.2** architectures are supported.
-You will need at least 100 MB of free memory on the device to be able to update the gravity database without running out of memory.
+You will need at least **50-100 MB** of free memory on the device to be able to update the gravity database without running out of memory.
-Use swap file if you're short on the memory.
-**As you add more blocklists the memory requirements grow rapidly!**
+Swap file is **recommended**.

 > [!NOTE]
 > MIPS architecture is currently not supported by Pi-hole's builder images.